jchatel/quickmail-next-docs/campaigns/personalizing-emails-with-liquid-syntax.md

 - Examples

   - Fallback when data is missing

   - Different email content based on different tags

   - Different email content based on different lead properties

   - Different email content based on number operators

-- I can't save my liquid syntax, what's wrong?
+- I can't save my liquid syntax — what's wrong?

 - How to check how my liquid syntax will transform?

-## What is liquid syntax?
+## What Is Liquid Syntax?

-Liquid syntax is a templating language created by Shopify and widely used in many apps, including QuickMai, to personalize content.
+Liquid syntax is a templating language created by Shopify and widely used in many apps, including QuickMail, to personalize content.

-For a detailed documentation of it, please go to this link: [https://shopify.github.io/liquid/basics/introduction/](https://shopify.github.io/liquid/basics/introduction/)
+For detailed documentation, visit: [https://shopify.github.io/liquid/basics/introduction/](https://shopify.github.io/liquid/basics/introduction/)

-## Why use liquid syntax?
+## Why Use Liquid Syntax?

-Liquid syntax allows you to highly personalize and create dynamic emails based on the leads' info, tags, and attributes.
+Liquid syntax allows you to create highly personalized, dynamic emails based on lead information, tags, and properties.

 It lets you: